apache/buildstream/doc/source/developing/workspaces.rst

 .. literalinclude:: ../../examples/developing/update.patch
     :language: diff

-Now, rebuild the hello.bst element
+Now, rebuild the hello.bst element.

 .. raw:: html
    :file: ../sessions/developing-build-after-changes.html

+Note that if you run the command from inside the workspace, the element name is optional.

+.. raw:: html
+   :file: ../sessions/developing-build-after-changes-workspace.html

 Now running the hello command using bst shell: